All of our practitioners are listed on this page.

 Working across two multi-disciplinary clinics, Aidan has experience working with a wide variety of medical professionals, such as sports physicians, podiatrists and orthopaedic surgeons.
 This enables him to stay up to date with the latest treatment modalities and innovations to enable patients to recover as quickly as possible and prevent further injuries.

-Luke is a member of the multi-disciplinary Network Pain Management team at Advance Healthcare Boronia.
+Luke is a member of the multi-disciplinary Network Pain Management team at Advance Healthcare Boronia and Dandenong.
 He also works part-time at La Trobe University tutoring students in research skills in the Masters of Musculoskeletal and Sports Physiotherapy programs.

 Clinics: St Albans